Skip to main content

 With at least 45 people killed and more than 200 injured in a tent camp fire, outrage over Israel’s continued offensive in Gaza—particularly its disregard for civilians—erupted once again.
 Despite a ruling by the International Court of Justice, the United Nations’ highest court, ordering Israel to “immediately halt its military offensive, and any other action in the Rafah Governorate, which may inflict on the Palestinian group in Gaza conditions of life that could bring about its physical destruction in whole or in part,” the attacks continued.
 At this point, we must consider whether what is unfolding constitutes an attempted genocide of Palestinians in Gaza.

 War is not black and white, as I explored in Can There Be Such a Thing as Humanity in War?
 Israel was provoked—there is no denying that.
 Hamas is culpable for the deaths of Palestinians as well.
 But this has become more than retaliation.
 Words like famine and genocide are now used to describe the conditions in Gaza.
 Meanwhile, people on Instagram urge us to keep “all eyes on Rafah.”
-Isn’t that crazy?
-What does keeping our eyes on Rafah actually accomplish?
+What does it mean to keep watching?
+What does it change?

 This is not about abandoning Jewish people or denying their right to Israel.
 Jewish people have the right to Israel and the right to live in peace without prejudice, like anyone else.
 I am not denying those rights.
 I am advocating for the protection of Palestinian civilians in Gaza—noncombatants who should be shielded from military action as much as possible.
 This is about ceasing the destruction of Palestinian lives, at least temporarily, so that aid can reach those in despair and civilians can be evacuated.